 It is well known that Asian women are usually of lower weight/BMI than the other groups.
 Despite this, they are more likely to have insulin resistance and diabetes than whites.
 They also have higher odds of having excess abdominal fat with their PCOS diagnosis.

-The percentage of Asian women with PCOS is unknown.
+The percentage of Asian women with PCOS is 1-3.3% (depending on ethnicity).

 White women versus other groups